Codeinwp/otter-blocks/readme.md

 **License:** GPLv3
 **License URI:** https://www.gnu.org/licenses/gpl-3.0.en.html

-Create beautiful and attracting posts, pages, and landing pages with Otter: Blocks for Gutenberg.
+Create beautiful and attracting posts, pages, and landing pages with Gutenberg Blocks and Template Library by Otter.
 Otter comes with dozens of Gutenberg blocks that are all you need to build beautiful pages in Gutenberg.

 ## Description ##

-Otter: Blocks for Gutenberg is a lightweight WordPress plugin that brings extra Gutenberg blocks to your site.
+Gutenberg Blocks and Template Library by Otter is a lightweight WordPress plugin that brings extra Gutenberg blocks to your site.
 So if you want to create complex pages and posts optimized for e-commerce, business, social media, blogs - you name it -comes with dozens of Gutenberg blocks that are all you need to build beautiful pages.

 [Live Demo](http://demo.themeisle.com/otter-playground/)